sutingchen/ShellScripts/README.md

 - Restart the supervisord process
 - Log activity details

-2. The File rename script can be used to when a set of files locating in the same folder have the same prefix and/or suffix that needs to be removed.
+2. The File Rename Script can be used to when a set of files locating in the same folder have the same prefix and/or suffix that needs to be removed.

 ## Usage
 1. Open the terminal.
 Go to the directory where the script is saved.